-Wells that tap the Wilcox Group often produce a black sediment, considered to be lignite, with the water, as well drillers often log coal or lignite while drilling (table 8, supplemental information).
+Wells that tap the Wilcox Group often produce a black sediment, considered to be lignite, with the water, as well drillers often log coal or lignite while drilling (Table 9).
 Apparently, if a well produces from a lignite-bearing zone, the lignite becomes suspended in the water and can be pumped with the well water.
 Wells with this problem usually are abandoned.